vidarr/c_annotations/README.md

    1. Make the code readable by replacing obfuscated bits like (void)(arg) with UNUSED(arg);
    2. Have the compiler / the program make you hint at stuff when DEBUG is set

+# Usage

+Just include the header `annotations.h` in your source file.

 # Some examples

 For a complete documentation, see the header `annotations.h` .